 Martin Říha is a Czech architect, urbanist, active in Czech environmental policy.
 After graduating from the Architecture Faculty of the Czech Technical University, he worked for the City of Děčín, and later in Ústí nad Labem at the Department of Regional Planning.
 There, he lobbied against the so-called “large-scale mining” proposed by the Soviet advisors for the North Bohemian coal region. …

 Tereza Stöckelová is a researcher at the Institute of Sociology of the Czech Academy of Sciences, assistant professor at the Department of General Anthropology, Charles University, and editor-in-chief of the English edition of Sociologický časopis / Czech Sociological Review.
 Her work is situated in-between sociology, social anthropology and science and technology studies (STS), and draws upon actor network theory and related material semiotic methodologies. …

 Dustin Breitling is an M.A.
 Student at Charles University studying geopolitics.
 He organizes the Diffractions lecture series.
 He will speak on Cognitive Mapping. …

 Petr Gibas is interested in the landscape and urban anthropology with an emphasis on the home with regard to its emotional dimensions, homelessness, hybrid landscapes such as the industrial landscape of post-industrial Czech Republic, urban decay, and garden colonies in contemporary (Central) European cities. …

-The topics of the conference reflect the links between economical, biopolitical, cultural, and ethical problems and their influence on the tendencies of the region's development in an encounter with internationally experienced issues.
-We welcome entries from various scientific fields studying environmental topics, as well as entries of contemporary art, artistic reflection and curatorial approaches. …
+The topics of the conference reflect the links between economic, biopolitical, cultural, and ethical problems and their influence on regional development in an encounter with issues of international scope.
+We welcome entries from all scientific fields dealing with environmental topics, as well as those in contemporary art, artistic reflection and curatorial approaches. …